Prison Chaplains’ Perspectives on Measuring US and UK Prison Climates

-Dr. George Walters-Sleyon, PhD
+Dr. George Walters-Sleyon

-Mass imprisonment has become an international phenomenon and the United State and the United Kingdom are at the center of this penal development both contextually and Globally (Garland, 2001; Alexander, 2010; Prison Reform Trust, 2018).
+Mass imprisonment has become an international phenomenon with the US and the UK at the center of this modern penal development contextually and Globally (Garland, 2001; Alexander, 2010; Prison Reform Trust, 2018).
 According to the Prison Policy Initiative, “2.3 million people are locked up in more than 6,000 correctional facilities operated by thousands of agencies” across the United States in 2019.
 The US general population is approximately 300 million.
 In the United Kingdom, with particular focus on Scotland and England and Wales, the Howard League for Prison Reform notes that the prison population of England and Wales is 82,905 in 2019.
 The general population of England and Wales is 58.3 million.
 For Scotland, the prison population is a little over 8,000.
 Scotland’s general population is 5.4 million according to Population UK.
 The United States has the highest prison population in the World.
 Similarly, the Prison Reform Trust Bromley Briefings Summer 2019 notes that: “Scotland and England and Wales have the highest imprisonment rates in western Europe.
 The prison population has risen by 69% in the last 30 years—but it has fallen in the last two.
 Yet there is no link between the prison population and levels of crime according to the National Audit Office.
 International comparisons also show there is no consistent link between the two” (Prison Reform Trust, 2018, 2).

-According to Alison Liebling et al., prison climate implies “the social, emotional, organizational and physical characteristics of a correctional institution as perceived by inmates and staff.”
-(Liebling et al., 2007, 447).
+According to Alison Liebling et al., prison climate implies “the social, emotional, organizational and physical characteristics of a correctional institution as perceived by inmates and staff” (Liebling et al., 2007, 447).
 Generally associated with the “deprivation of liberty,” prison function as a place for punishment.
 However, prisons reflect characteristics that are both homogenous and heterogeneous.
 Some homogeneous characteristics include the concept and practices associated with prison management, the harshness of the management praxis, the structure of the building as well as the existence of a sort of affectivity or the lack thereof between prisoners and staff members.
 What is heterogeneous includes the particular characteristics of individual prisons and their treatment of prisoners.

 The impact of a negative or positive prison climate is shown in the prison and post-prison experience of prisoners after release.
 The climate in any prison contributes to the possibility of successful rehabilitation and reintegration of prisoners (Liebling, 2004).

-Liebling et al. note that prison climate “could be potentially considered as a penological equivalent to environmental criminology, where behaviours are influenced by placed-based factors.”
-Determinants for the classification of healthy or non-healthy prisons also include the inputs of prisoners in relation to the following: “legitimacy,” “fairness”, “justice” and “respect.”
+Liebling et al. note that prison climate “could be potentially considered as a penological equivalent to environmental criminology, where behaviors are influenced by placed-based factors.”
+The characteristics for the classification of healthy or non-healthy prisons also include the inputs of prisoners in relation to the following: “legitimacy,” “fairness”, “justice” and “respect.”
 Liebling et al. explain that the “concepts of respect, fairness, support, humanity, safety, order, opportunities for development, use of power/authority, level of trust, feelings of validation/appreciation, degree of communication, quality of relationships, levels of tension/well-being, alienation/belonging, degree of loyalty” (Liebling et al., 2007, 453) are fundamental to measuring the climate of any prison.

 According to the Pew Research Center 2012 research: A 50-State Survey of Prison Chaplains, there are over 1,600 prison chaplains in local jails, state and federal prisons serving in part-time and full-time capacities across the United States.
 Similarly, there were 60 prison chaplains serving in volunteer, part-time and full-time capacities in Scotland at the time of my research.
 In Addition, based on the Ministry of Justice June 2017 statistics, there were 461 prison chaplains in England and Wales (Ministry of Justice, 2017).
 In contrast to the number of prison chaplains serving in the Scottish Prison Service, the numbers above do not include individuals or religious organizations providing chaplaincy services on a volunteer basis in prisons and jails in the United States and England and Wales.